-By default, each subscription is for one product, but Stripe allows you to subscribe a customer to multiple quantities of a single product.
-For example, say you run a hosting company through which customers host sites at a cost of $9.99 per site per month.
+By default, each subscription is for one product, but Stripe allows you to subscribe a customer to multiple quantities of an item.
+For example, say you run a hosting company and your customers host sites through it at a cost of 9.99 USD per site, per month.
 Most customers host a single site, while some host many.
-You could create prices for one site ($9.99), two sites ($19.98), and so forth, but a better approach is to subscribe customers to a quantity with a $9.99 unit price.
+You could create prices for one site (9.99 USD), two sites (19.98 USD), and so forth, but a better approach is to subscribe customers to a quantity with a 9.99 USD unit price.

-There are two kinds of usage-based billing for subscriptions: metered billing, and per-seat licensing.
+Subscriptions have two kinds of usage-based billing: metered billing, and per-seat licensing.
 You can enable these billing models by setting the value of the

 recurring[usage_type] attribute when creating a price.
-You may only specify a quantity when creating a subscription configured with
+You can only specify a quantity when creating a subscription with a

-recurring[usage_type].
-If you would like to have granular billing for usage that fluctuates within a billing interval, consider using metered billing instead of quantities.
+licensed.
+If you want to have granular billing for usage that fluctuates within a billing interval, consider using metered billing instead of quantities.